 Carlos A. Jáuregui

-- Paola Uparella Reyes.
+- Paola Uparela Reyes.
 “Gaze, Power, and Genitality: Colonial Bodies and the Visual Engendering of Gender” (ND 2019).
-Assistant Professor in Spanish American Literature (Colonial Studies) at the Department of Spanish and Portuguese Studies and the University of Florida.
+Assistant Professor in Spanish American Literature (Colonial Studies) at the Department of Spanish and Portuguese Studies and the University of Florida (2020).
+Winner of the 2020 Eli J. and Helen Shaheen Graduate School Award in the Humanities.

 - Santiago Quintero.
 “Modernidad en la sangre: vampirismo y cultura en América Latina, S. XX-XXI” [Modernity in the Blood: Vampirism and Culture in Latin America 20th-21st Centuries] (ND 2017).
 Assistant Professor of Modern Languages and Literatures at Furman University (2018).